dortania/GPU-Buyers-Guide/README.md

 # Intel's Integrated Graphics

-So I'll be going over the compatible iGPUs present in intel's CPUs, main thing to note is that you'll need to apply the FrameBuffer patch to your system to get things to work properly.
+So I'll be going over the compatible iGPUs present in intel's CPUs, the main thing to note is that you'll need to apply the FrameBuffer patch to your system to get things to work properly.
 [Please refer to this post for more info on Framebuffer patching as it goes in depth on how to get your system running](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271).
 We will also be excluding iGPUs present in Pentiums, Celerons and Atom CPUs as these generally have never been supported natively and require quite a bit of extra work to get them working

 **Westmere i3/5/7-xxx Highest Supported OS: High Sierra 10.13.6**

-Unfortunately Mojave dropped support for these iGPUs but luckily using a similar method to Fermi we can actually get these iGPUs working by using old kexts(though no Metal support so things are a bit iffy).
+Unfortunately, Mojave dropped support for these iGPUs but luckily we can actually get these iGPUs working by using old kexts(though no Metal support so things are a bit iffy).
 I won't link any of the files myself so do be wary when downloading kexts off the internet

 * HD Graphics (yup, that's all they called them)